BenGale93/cli-llm/README.md

 ## Usage

-The library is designed to make it easy to run your own tools.
+The library is designed to make it easy to run your own LLM tools.
 Here's an example of how to use the `run` command:

 ```bash
 $ clm run python_file:ToolClass -p parameter1=value1 -p parameter2=value2
 ```

-This will run the specified LLM tool with the given parameters.
+This will execute the specified LLM tool with the given parameters.

-The LLM tool itself should be defined in a python file and contain a class that inherits from `cli_llm.ToolRunnerInterface`.
-For example:
+The LLM tool itself should be defined in a Python file and contain a class that inherits from `cli_llm.ToolRunnerInterface`.
+For instance:

 ````python
 # readme.py